-Name of the firm Proxima Law Firm SCA.
-Brief background of the firm and its work Proxima is a law firm in the DRC with offices in Kinshasa that was originally established under the leadership of Pierre Kasongo, Yves Brosens and Serge Nawej.
+Name of the firm Proxima Law Firm SCA Brief background of the firm and its work Proxima is a law firm in the Democratic Republic of Congo (DRC) with offices in Kinshasa that was originally established under the leadership of Pierre Kasongo Yves Brosens and Serge Nawej.
 Proxima has extensive joint expertise in Africa in respect of investments and projects, most notably in the DRC.
-Proxima offers a full range of legal services including Corporate, Finance and Projects, Intellectual Property and Technology, Arbitration and Regulatory, Real Estate, Employment and Taxation.
-Lawyers who worked on this questionnaire Serge Nawej, Katerina Papachristou, Junior Ekambo and Daniel Yamba.
-Any other relevant information Proxima is an eight-year-old law firm in the DRC with offices in Kinshasa established under the leadership of Serge Nawej who is currently the managing partner of the firm.
-We are very knowledgeable on Organization for Harmonization of Business Law in Africa law - which is crucial for lenders and investors to achieve a successful outcome in their projects.
-Proxima is a law firm in the DRC breaking new ground and working at international standards in close co-operation with international law firms when applicable.
+Proxima offers a full range of legal services including Corporate, Finance and Projects, Intellectual Property and Technology, Arbitration and Regulatory Real Estate, Employment and Taxation.
+Lawyers who worked on this questionnaire Junior Ekambo, Senior Lawyer Bibianne Katambwe, Junior Lawyer Joel Sifa, Junior Lawyer Owen Mwamba, Junior Lawyer Any other relevant information Proxima is an eight-year-old law firm in the DRC with offices in Kinshasa established under the leadership of Serge Nawej who is currently the managing partner of the firm.
+We are very knowledgeable about the Organization for Harmonization of Business Law in Africa law - which is crucial for lenders and investors to achieve a successful outcome in their projects.
+Proxima is a law firm in the DRC breaking new ground and working at international standards in close cooperation with international law firms when applicable.

-Democratic Republic of Congo
+Companies in the Democratic Republic of Congo are governed by: